JeremiahKaren/35percent.github.io/aylesbury-estate.md

 sharing: true
 footer: true
 ---
 The Aylesbury estate regeneration was initiated by Tony Blair as part of New Labour's '[Urban Task Force](http://en.wikipedia.org/wiki/Towards_an_Urban_Renaissance)' inner-city renewal programme.
 He chose the Aylesbury as the location for his inaugural ['forgotten people'](https://www.youtube.com/watch?v=q_HGgT--AGs) speech, directly after being voted in as prime minister in 1997.
+He visited the estate again in 2005, shortly before the Cabinet decision was made to proceed with the redevelopment.

 ![](http://static.guim.co.uk/sys-images/Guardian/Pix/pictures/2010/12/26/1293402722326/Tony-Blair-at-the-Aylesbu-007.jpg)

-It was subsequently awarded £56m funding under the ['New Deal for Communities'](http://en.wikipedia.org/wiki/New_Deal_for_Communities) partnership as part of Blair's urban renewal programme.
+The project was subsequently awarded £56m funding under the ['New Deal for Communities'](http://en.wikipedia.org/wiki/New_Deal_for_Communities) partnership as part of Blair's urban renewal programme.

 ## Failed Ballot
 ![](http://betterelephant.org/images/novote.png)